vaniacer/sshto/README.md

 )
 </pre>
 ![screeenshot](https://user-images.githubusercontent.com/18072680/32892005-e118405e-cae5-11e7-8b2d-0ee47d4c9d38.png)</br>
-Your commands can be easialy added to this list.</br>
+Your commands can be easily added to this list.</br>
 First collumn - command, second - description.</br>
-Empty string used as delimiter.</br>
+Empty string is used as delimiter.</br>
 </br>
-Hosts description neds to be added like this:</br>
+Hosts description needs to be added like this:</br>
 <pre>
 Host server1 #DESCRIPTION
 HostName 192.168.0.1